sloede/cxx11tests/README.md

 configure as

     CXX=g++ CXXFLAGS=-std=c++11 ./configure.py
+or
+    CXX=g++ CXXFLAGS=-std=c++11 ./configure.pl

 You may also run the configure script from another directory (out-of-source tests).

 After running the configure script, you can run the tests using `make`.
 By default, all tests are run.
+Makefile is using gmake syntax.
 To start them, just execute

     make
+or
+    gmake

 and and wait for the tests to finish.
 Make will not stop after failed tests, but continue until all tests have been run.
 On subsequent calls to `make`, only